-2-Muhammad Naib Sharif, a Qizilbash chief of Kabul, fully supported the British invaders during the First Anglo-Afghan (1839-42).
-James Rattray (maker of this painting) writes :
+1-Muhammad Naib Sharif, a chief of the Qizilbashs of Kabul, fully supported the British invaders during the First Anglo-Afghan (1839-42).
+James Rattray (maker of the following painting) writes:

 "Among their chiefs is Mahommed Naib Shurreef, who has always stood the firm friend of the British from 1831, when Sir Alexander Burnes, whom he then conducted from Peshawur to Caubul, made his journey to Bokhara, up to the date of our final evacuation of Afghaunistaun in 1842.
 He compromised himself so much with us, during our palmy days at Caubul, again during the massacre, and also when we regained the country in the last campaign, that he was constantly threatened with death.
 Indeed, one devoted act of his alone would have ensured his destruction.
 He rescued the dishonoured corpse of his poor friend, Sir Alexander Burnes, from the hands of the infuriated fanatics, and carrying it away in the dead of night, bestowed on it a decent burial.
 Leaving his adopted country with our armies, he is now in the enjoyment of a handsome stipend for his services, as a pensioner of the Indian Government. "